api-evangelist-tools/schema-org-openapi-specs/README.md

-# APIs.json Annotation
+# Schema.org OpenAPI Specs
-This is a micro tool for annotating APIs.
-It used Github Issues, and the API to establish comment threads on each API endpoint.
+This is a collection of OpenAPI Specs for all the Schema.org entities.

-You can view the site at: http://apis.json.annotation.apievangelist.com/
+You can view the site at: http://aschema.org.apis.apievangelist.com/